BUREAU OF PUBLIC SECRETS

 2. Nashisterie, Nashistouse: humorously vulgar French coinages.
 Rough English analogies might be “Nashistan” and “Nashtiness.”

 “L’opération contre-situationniste dans divers pays” originally appeared in Internationale Situationniste #8 (Paris, January 1963).
-This translation by Ken Knabb is from the Situationist International Anthology (Revised and Expanded Edition, 2006).
+This translation by Ken Knabb is from the Situationist International Anthology (Revised and Expanded Edition, PM Press, 2024).
 No copyright.

 [Other Situationist Texts]